-For those who live on the South Shore, it is no secret that bar pizza pops up--or has popped up in the past--in some rather unusual places, including inside an American Veterans post (the always terrific Hoey's in Randolph), at a dispensary (Ermont in Quincy, which has been known for making a THC-laced version), and underneath a Sons of Italy Hall (Kings Hill Pizza in Braintree, which is so hidden that it's not known if the pizza spot even exists anymore).
+For those who live south of Boston, it is no secret that bar pizza pops up--or has popped up in the past--in some rather unusual places, including inside an American Veterans post (the always terrific Hoey's in Randolph), at a dispensary (Ermont in Quincy, which has been known for making a THC-laced version), underneath a Sons of Italy Hall (Kings Hill Pizza in Braintree, which is so hidden that it's not known if the pizza spot even exists anymore), and in somebody's house, believe it or not (J's Flying Pizza in Bridgewater).
 And while pizza from a backroom within a sports bar might not be quite so unusual compared to these, Braintree Brewhouse can certainly be seen as a hidden gem because not only is their takeout room almost completely unknown, but the recipe used to make the bar pizza here happens to be a legendary one.

 Braintree isn't really known for its bar scene, though it does have a few places where you can belly up for a beer, and the Braintree Brewhouse is one of two true barrooms in town (the other being the Southside in South Braintree Square).
 The Brewhouse is very easy to miss, as it sits off to the side in the Granite Plaza, an old shopping center that is near the Randolph line, away from both Braintree Square and South Braintree Square as well as the South Shore Plaza and other commercial districts near Routes 128, 93, and 3.
 The interior of the place is pure sports bar, with a huge oval bar dominating the space and televisions everywhere, and the noise level can be a bit on the high side--especially when there's a big game on.
 If you walk to the back of the room, you'll see a little entryway that looks like it could be a back exit or an office area, but this is the aforementioned takeout room which also happens to be where the pizza ovens are.
 Customers looking to take pizza home can either order from this room or call in their orders for pickup, and since it is a sports bar, if you place your order when you get there, you can have a drink at the bar while waiting for your order to be ready.